-Department: Intercultural Studies & Languages Program: Intercultural Studies & Languages Credits: 3
+College of Missions Program: Intercultural Studies & Languages Credits: 3

 A study of the university as a mission field is examined with an emphasis on ministry to international students.
 Students taking this class are equipped as a missionary, pastor or lay person with a theological, theoretical and practical structure for campus ministry.
 This course qualifies as an ICS elective.